Guidance

 • as an individual – you’re not eligible to apply for an SFI agreement, unless you repay the lump sum

-If you receive delinked payments (which replaced BPS payments from 2024), you can apply for an SFI agreement.
+If you receive delinked payments (which replaced BPS payments from 2024), you can apply for an SFI agreement if you’re eligible to apply for the re-opened SFI 2024 offer.
 This is because you will not be paid twice for a similar activity on the same area of land at the same time (known as ‘double funding’).

 A public body is a formally established organisation that is publicly funded to provide a public or government service.

-Public bodies can apply for an SFI agreement, but only if they will not be paid under SFI to complete activities that are already:
+Public bodies can apply for an SFI agreement if they’re eligible for the re-opened SFI 2024 offer.
+But this is only possible if they will not be paid under SFI to complete activities that are already:

 • required by statutory duty, which means they’re part of the public body’s obligations